-PHT 722, Diagnostic Imaging II, continues the course of study begun in PHT 721.
-You’ll build on your understanding of how to integrate the use of medical imaging equipment — namely x-ray and magnetic resonance imaging (MRI) — into your physical therapy practice.
+Diagnostic Imaging II continues the course of study begun in PHT 721.
+Build on your understanding of how to integrate the use of medical imaging equipment—namely X-ray and magnetic resonance imaging (MRI)—into your physical therapy practice.

 You’ll focus on the radiological assessment of the shoulder, identifying sagittal, coronal, and axial magnetic images of the joint.
-As you concentrate on impingement syndrome, rotator cuff tear and biceps tendon tear, you’ll recommend the most appropriate radiological evaluation method for each.
-The focus will then shift to hand and wrist, knee, ankle and foot.
+As you concentrate on impingement syndrome, rotator cuff tear, and biceps tendon tear, you’ll recommend the most appropriate radiological evaluation method for each.
+The focus will then shift to hand, wrist, knee, ankle, and foot.
 In order to recognize abnormalities in these areas, you’ll evaluate normal anatomical structures of each.

 Throughout this course, you’ll research and write a substantive (8- to 10-page) paper focusing on the radiological assessment of any of the musculoskeletal, cardiovascular, or integumentary pathologies that are of interest to physical therapy practice.